-1. This report summarises the site assessment process to inform the selection of housing site allocations in the Great & Little Kimble cum Marsh Neighbourhood Plan.
-The Parish Council has been advised throughout this process by officers of Wycombe District Council and by the professional planning consultancy, O'Neill Homer.

-2. The Plan is obliged by Policy RUR6 of the adopted Wycombe District Local Plan to allocate land with a total housing capacity of 160 homes in the plan period to 2033.
+- 1. This report summarises the site assessment process to inform the selection of housing site allocations in the Great & Little Kimble cum Marsh Neighbourhood Plan.
+The Parish Council has been advised throughout this process by officers of Wycombe District Council and by the professional planning consultancy, O'Neill Homer. - 2.
+The Plan is obliged by Policy RUR6 of the adopted Wycombe District Local Plan to allocate land with a total housing capacity of 160 homes in the plan period to 2033.
 A 'call for sites' by a Committee of the Parish Council (the 'NPWG') led to 29 sites in the Parish being appraised for their potential housing development.
 Ten of these sites qualified for the Stage 2 assessment process, but one has since received planning consent.
-The remaining nine sites have the potential capacity to deliver a total of 218 homes which far exceeds the residual total of 131 homes in Policy RUR6 (as 29 homes are already built/committed).

-3. To reduce their total number to below the RUR6 cap, the assessment comprised a Sustainability Appraisal; an assessment of the suitability of a site to deliver a non-housing use that will benefit the local community; and a community survey of site preferences.
-The conclusion of these assessments is that sites 1, 10, 14 15 and 17A should be selected, although it is acknowledged that Site 15 may comprise a smaller scheme (and increase windfall numbers) and/or be delayed in delivery pending the final approval of the Grove Lane realignment scheme.
-Based on the proposals submitted to the NPWG, they would deliver an approx. total of 130 homes, a new playing field area (on Site 14) and a new village shop (on either Site 1 or Site 17A).
-The remaining homes required by Policy RUR6 would come forward as windfall schemes at Marsh and/or Kimblewick over the plan period.

-4. Policy RUR6 requires development to be phased over the lifetime of the Plan.
+The remaining nine sites have the potential capacity to deliver a total of 218 homes which far exceeds the residual total of 124 homes in Policy RUR6 (as 36 homes are already built/committed). - 3.
+To reduce their total number to below the RUR6 cap, the assessment comprised a Sustainability Appraisal; an assessment of the suitability of a site to deliver a non-housing use that will benefit the local community; and a community survey of site preferences.
+The conclusion of these assessments is that sites 1, 10, 14, 15 and 17A should be selected, with site 15 held in reserve.
+It is acknowledged that Sites 1, 10 & 15 may comprise smaller schemes (and increase windfall numbers) and/or be delayed in delivery pending the final approval of the Grove Lane realignment scheme and twin-tracking of the Princes Risborough-Aylesbury railway line.
+Based on the proposals submitted to the NPWG, they would deliver an approx. total of 110 homes (excluding the reserved site), a new playing field area (on Site 14) and a new village shop (on either Site 1 or Site 17A).
+The remaining 14 homes required by Policy RUR6 would come forward as windfall schemes at Marsh and/or Kimblewick over the plan period. - 4.
+Policy RUR6 requires development to be phased over the lifetime of the Plan.
 This should be achieved by the Neighbourhood Plan having a policy that planning permission should be granted on the basis that no more than approx. 50 homes be delivered in each of the three periods between 2019/20 and 2032/33.
-However, this policy may need amendment to reflect progress on the planning permissions granted in each period.
+However, this policy may need amendment to reflect progress on the planning permissions granted in each period and it is acknowledged that the local infrastructure improvements may naturally delay the delivery of some sites to later within the plan period.